d-khan/java/README.md

 An abstract data type (ADT) is a data type whose creation and update are constrained to specific well-defined operations.
 A class can be used to implement an ADT.

+# Using a class
+## Classes intro: Public member methods
+The class construct defines a new type that can group data and methods to form an object.
+A class' public member methods indicate all operations a class user can perform on the object.
+The power of classes is that a class user need not know how the class' data and methods are implemented but need only understand how each public member method behaves.